 There are many pathways to studying towards a health career.
-We have created a specific handbook to help to inspire and support the academic and career aspirations of Indigenous people in the areas of health; including nursing, midwifery, dentistry and allied health professions.
+We have developed the Caring for Our Mob short film and the Indigenous Pathways into Health handbook to inspire and support the academic and career aspirations of First Nations people in the areas of health, including nursing, midwifery, dentistry and allied health professions.

 There are also other opportunities to study towards a health profession via one of our pathways courses.
-Contact our Pathways and Student Support team for more information.
+Visit Study Pathways for more information.